 Volunteers are the heart of CommUnity

 Our clients depend on a diverse group of hundreds of volunteers who keep our programs running smoothly.
 Each year, volunteers donate more than 30,000 hours of their time to CommUnity Crisis Services and Food Bank.
 We have many opportunities, and you don’t have to choose just one.
 Only one application is needed for consideration of multiple positions.

 Volunteer in the Food Bank

 CommUnity’s food bank distributed over 2 million pounds of food to Johnson County residents last year.
-When you volunteer in the food bank, you’ll work on a team of compassionate and dedicated individuals and might perform a wide range of tasks, including stocking shelves, assisting clients, and help with administrative tasks.
+When you volunteer in the food bank, you’ll work on a team of compassionate and dedicated individuals and might perform a wide range of tasks, including stocking shelves, assisting clients, or helping with data entry.
 Must be 16 or older, complete one 4-hour training session, and commit to a weekly 3-hour shift for at least 6 months.

 Volunteer at a Mobile Pantry